programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 ## Adding Additional Jars

-Pots were made in many different forms by different communities in Papua New Guinea and West Papua.
+Pots were made in many different forms by different communities in Papua New Guinea, West Papua and Maluku.
 There are models and information panels for 29 communities in the folders provided.
-If you want to experiment with adding them (Figure 17), the following table provides the model name, matching panel, location and colour parameter name to use.
-Each needs a model name, panel name and a site/torus (game only).
+If you want to experiment with adding them (Figure 17), the following table provides the model name, matching panel texture, location and colour parameter name to use.
+Each needs variables for the jar, panel and a site/torus (game only).
 These can be called anything (avoid special characters), but remember to declare them.

 | Model | Texture | Position | Colour |
 | --- | --- | --- | ---|